lmc2341980/AHI-Workspace/90_SYSTEM/AHI-METADATA/AHI_ARTIFACT_METADATA_SPECIFICATION.md

 Unique identifier of the Artifact.

+Purpose:

+* Identify the Artifact.
+* Allow AI systems to reference the exact Artifact.
+* Preserve identity during evolution.

+Rules:

+* Must be unique.
+* Must not be reused.
+* Should remain unchanged during updates.

 Example:

 ```yaml
 id: AHI-CHATGPT-IDENTITY-0001
 ```

-Rules:

-* Must be unique.
-* Never reused.
-* Used by AI systems for reference.

 ---

 ## name

 Human-readable Artifact name.

+Purpose:

+* Allow humans to understand the Artifact.

 Example: